jenslys/twitch-giveaway/README.md

 ## Roadmap

 - Improve UI.
-- More options (option to only allow subscribers/VIP's can join the raffle/giveaway)
+- More options (option to only allow subscribers/VIP's to join the raffle/giveaway)